Last updated: May 5, 2021

 Being rejected by a prospect often means the relationship wasn’t ready for them to take the leap.
 And that is absolutely fine.

-No doesn’t mean the end of the road.
+A “no” doesn’t mean the end of the road.
 So long as one person in the equation sees value in pursuing a relationship, then it’s not over.
-It’s on them to convince the other that the offering meets that need.
+It’s on them to convince the other that the offering meets that need, and build rapport.

 Trigger #7: Viewed a specific page on your website

 Monitoring your visitors and leads with web visitor tracking is no longer some kind of marketing voodoo.
-It’s easy to do and, if you have easy access to the web tracking data in your CRM, it tells the sales team which of your prospects are giving you a closer look.
+It’s easy to set up, and if you make sure your web tracking tool logs data in your CRM, then your sales team will know which of your prospects are giving you a closer look.

 Reinforce the benefits